erankova/Predicting-Health-Disparity/README.md

 > In future iterations would want to consider using `Geolocation` to create location features and explore spatial relationships.
 However, to keep computational cost relatively low, we will note this as a Phase 2 addition.

-`StratifiedShuffleSplit` is used to create subsets of our data while maintaining proportions of the target variable.
-Running a subset of the data will give us a way to understand model performance while maintaining computational efficiency.
-Once best fitting model is identified, we will run it on our extra hold out data that wasn't used for training to further validate our results.
+A subset is created to make sure that we are able to understand model performance while maintaining computational efficiency.
+Once we have found the best fitting model, we will run it on our extra hold out data we didn't train on, further validating our results.

 ### Base Model and Metrics